axelbellec/Jupytoc/README.md

 <br/>

 # `$ jupytoc`
-:pushpin: A commmand-line interface to add or update TOC to Jupyter Notebooks
+:pushpin: A commmand-line interface to add/update/delete TOC to Jupyter Notebooks

 ## Usage